softwaregroup-bg/ut-tools/README.md

 * ut-preversion: run tests before incrementing the version
 * ut-release: increment the version and publish to npm
 * ut-test: run all tests with blue-tape

+* ut command with arguments.
+Arguments can be one of the following 'status', 'hooks', 'update', 'branches', 'usedev', 'versionsup'.
+  * ut status - checks status for current implementation and all projects in dev directory.
+This is usefull when you work on many modules and you are not sure where you made changes and what should be pushed to remote.
+  * ut branches - This command is scanning current implementation and all subdirectories of dev, runs git branch and get the current branch.
+  * ut usedev - When running npm install you receive latest versions from nexus, but when you work on some modules you prefer to use them only from dev directory.
+This command scans all subdirectories of dev and deletes the directory with the same name in node_modules.
+  * ut update - Runs git pull for current implementatation and all subdirectories in dev in parallel.
+  * ut hooks - The script goes through current implementation and all subdirectories in dev and creates pre commit hook which runs npm run lint.
+  * ut versionsup - Update all versions of ut-* modules in implementation package.json.